-To register a single-member LLC, you will need to file the Arkansas Limited Liability Company Formation Application with the Arkansas Secretary of State and create an operating Agreement even though you are the only LLC member.
+To register a single-member LLC, you must file the Arkansas LLC formation application with the Arkansas Secretary of State and create an operating Agreement even though you are the only LLC member.

 How Do I Pay Arkansas Franchise Tax?

-You can fill in the franchise tax form online or file it by mail.
-You can find both forms on the Arkansas Department of Finance and Administration website.
+To pay Arkansas franchise tax, you can either fill in the franchise tax form online or file it by mail.
+Both the online form and the mail-in option can be accessed on the Arkansas Department of Finance and Administration website.

 How Do You Find Out Who Owns a Limited Liability Company in Arkansas?